The Unfortunates

-The Unfortunates is an experimental "book in a box" published in 1969 by English author B. S. Johnson and reissued in 2008 by New Directions.
-The 27 sections are unbound, with a first and last chapter specified: the 25 sections between them, ranging from a single paragraph to 12 pages in length, are designed to be read in any order, giving a total of 15.5 septillion possible combinations that the story can be read in.
+The Unfortunates is the fourth novel by English author B. S. Johnson.
+An experimental "book in a box", it was published in 1969 by Panther Books, then reissued in 1999 by Picador and in 2008 by New Directions.
+It features 27 unbound sections, with a first and last chapter specified, but the 25 sections between them, ranging from a single paragraph to 12 pages in length, being designed to be read in any order, giving a total of 15.5 septillion possible combinations that the story can be read in.
 Christopher Fowler described it as "a fairly straightforward meditation on death and friendship, told through memories."
 Jonathan Coe described it as "one of the lost masterpieces of the sixties".

-BBC producer Lorna Pegram employed Johnson to talk about this creation for the TV series "Release" after she was lobbied by Carmen Callil of Panther books.
+BBC producer Lorna Pegram employed Johnson to talk about this creation for the TV series Release after she was lobbied by Carmen Callil of Panther Books.
 With barely any negotiation the interview was ready months before the book was ready for publication.
 The film included Johnson holding a mock-up of the book that was not at all similar to the final publication.

-Johnson said of the book "I did not think then, and do not think now, that this solved the problem completely… But I continue to believe that my solution was nearer; and even if it was only marginally nearer, then it was still a better solution to the problem of conveying the mind’s randomness than the imposed order of a bound book."
+Johnson said of the book "I did not think then, and do not think now, that this solved the problem completely… But I continue to believe that my solution was nearer; and even if it was only marginally nearer, then it was still a better solution to the problem of conveying the mind's randomness than the imposed order of a bound book."

 Plot

-A sportswriter is sent to a city (identifiable through landmarks as Nottingham) on an assignment, only to find himself confronted by ghosts from his past.
-As he attempts to report on a football match, memories of his friend, a victim of cancer, haunt his mind.
+A football writer is sent to a city (identifiable through landmarks as Nottingham) on an assignment.
+Upon arrival by train, he is struck by the memory that this is where his deceased friend Tony, who had died of cancer, lived and worked.
+Over the course of the novel the narrator travels around the city, during which he reports on the match, but at the same time is haunted by past memories of Tony.
+The novel concludes with the narrator taking the train back home, contemplating both Tony's death and his own mortality.

-The city visited remains unnamed, however the novel contains an accurate description of Nottingham landmarks, its streetscape, and its environment in 1969, with additional recallings of 1959.

-The football ground in the novel is Nottingham Forest's City Ground.
+Development

+In order to supplement his income, Johnson worked as a football writer for The Observer, and was tasked to write a report on a Nottingham Forest match.
+Nottingham is where Johnson's friend Tony Tillinghast had worked and lived, with Johnson's debut novel Travelling People being dedicated to him.
+Tillinghast was diagnosed with cancer in 1962, dying in 1964.
+The Unfortunates was an truthful attempt to recreate the randomness of memory, hence the move to publish the chapters loose and not to have a fixed order, arguing that the order of memory is not fixed.

+Publisher Secker & Warburg originally reacted negatively to the idea of an unbound book, partly due to the expense.
+Johnson also made demands for a particular kind of paper to be used in the production of the chapters.